hirschlisa/sciencecommunication/Course_sciencecomm.md

 * Identify which strategies of science communication fit your goals best

-* Apply methods of science communication to effectively reach your intended targets
+* Apply methods of science communication to effectively reach your intended target groups

 <!-- style="background-color: #6EC7D9;"-->
 > **Pre-requisites to the module**